-There were no offsetting or netting arrangements in 2023 and 2022 for financials asset and liability.
+There were no offsetting or netting arrangements in 2024 and 2023 for financial assets and liabilities.

 18. Immediate and ultimate holding corporations

 The Company is a wholly-owned subsidiary of Tata Steel Limited, incorporated in India, which is also the Company's ultimate holding corporation.